UPDATED: Jan. 5, 2021 9:15am

 HOW YOU CAN HELP

 - Our biggest need is monetary donations.
-We have seen a significant decrease in the amount of food we are able to rescue from local supermarkets.
-And with our Thrift Shop closed, we’ve also lost more than $10,000 a month in income.
+We are seeing a dramatic increase in new clients and are now having to purchase additional food, paper and plastic bags, masks, gloves and professional sanitizing services.
 Fortunately, we have very strong spending power – with just $1 we can purchase the equivalent of 5 meals.
+Please give if you are able.
+DONATE NOW: https://interfaithsocialservices.org/donatecoronavirus

-- Donations of nonperishable food items, toiletries and cleaning products are welcome.
-Donations can be dropped off at Interfaith, 105 Adams St., Quincy, Monday-Friday 8:30am-2:30pm and also Wednesdays 4-7pm.
+- Donations of nonperishable food items, diapers, feminine hygiene products, toiletries and cleaning products are welcome.
+Donations can be dropped off at Interfaith, 105 Adams St., Quincy, Monday-Friday 9am-3pm and also Tuesdays and Wednesdays until 7pm.

 THANK YOU ALL!